docs

 | CO-31 | Patient cannot be identified as our insured | The payer's system cannot match the patient to a subscriber or dependent record based on the demographics submitted | Verify member ID, date of birth, and spelling against the insurance card or a live 271 inquiry before submission |

-CO-22 deserves particular attention because it is the second-order consequence of every COB mistake made upstream.
-Per FCSO Medicare CO-22 guidance, the prevention strategy for CO-22 has three anchors: correct payer order established at registration, primary adjudication proof attached when billing secondary, and structured resubmission workflows that handle the cross-claim timing correctly.
+CO-22 deserves attention because it is the downstream consequence of every COB mistake made upstream.
+Per FCSO Medicare CO-22 guidance, prevention rests on three anchors: correct payer order established at registration, primary adjudication proof attached when billing secondary, and resubmission workflows that handle the cross-claim timing correctly.

-CO-31 and CO-32 are overwhelmingly preventable with real-time 271 inquiry before or at the point of service.
-A subscriber-not-found error from a 271 check is the earliest possible signal that a claim submitted to that payer will return CO-31.
-That signal should stop the claim at claim build, not after submission.
+CO-31 and CO-32 are overwhelmingly preventable with a real-time 271 inquiry before or at the point of service.
+A subscriber-not-found error from a 271 check is the earliest signal that a claim to that payer will return CO-31.
+That signal should stop the claim at build, not after submission.

-CO-177 is less predictable because it depends on payer-specific eligibility rules that are not always fully documented in the 271 response.
-Medicare Advantage plans in particular have plan-specific coverage conditions, benefit periods, and service area restrictions that the 271 may not fully surface.
-For MA, the practical mitigation is to verify coverage against the specific plan's member eligibility portal or through a payer-specific eligibility check rather than relying on a generic 271 inquiry.
+CO-177 is less predictable because it depends on payer-specific eligibility rules the 271 does not always document.
+Medicare Advantage plans in particular carry coverage conditions, benefit periods, and service area restrictions a generic 271 may not surface.
+For MA, verify coverage against the specific plan's member eligibility portal or a payer-specific check rather than a generic 271 inquiry.

 Insurance discovery: when it matters

-Insurance discovery is a separate query from a standard 271 eligibility check.
-Where a 271 inquiry asks a specific payer "is this patient your member?", insurance discovery sends a patient's demographic data across a network of payers and databases to find whether any active coverage exists, without knowing the payer in advance.
+Insurance discovery is a separate query from a standard 271 check.
+A 271 asks a specific payer "is this patient your member?"
+Insurance discovery sends a patient's demographic data across a network of payers and databases to find whether any active coverage exists, without knowing the payer in advance.

-A patient presents without an insurance card, or presents as self-pay but seems to have employer coverage based on their demographic profile.
-A standard 271 inquiry has nowhere to go.
-Insurance discovery fans the inquiry across probable payers — often 13 to 16 real-time checks against major carriers — and returns any matches with subscriber and benefit details and a confidence level.
-Per Stedi's insurance discovery documentation, results take up to 120 seconds, much slower than a real-time 271 check, so it is a workflow-specific tool rather than a point-of-service lookup.
+The patient presents without an insurance card, or as self-pay but with a demographic profile that suggests employer coverage.
+A standard 271 has nowhere to go.
+Insurance discovery fans the inquiry across probable payers (often 13 to 16 real-time checks against major carriers) and returns matches with subscriber and benefit details and a confidence level.
+Per Stedi's insurance discovery documentation, results take up to 120 seconds, far slower than a real-time 271, so it is a workflow tool rather than a point-of-service lookup.

-A prior self-pay account or bad-debt account might have had Medicaid coverage at the time of service that was never captured.
-Post-service Medicaid discovery tools — including vendors like Infinx and ZOLL — perform continuous monitoring of patient accounts and flag when retroactive Medicaid approvals are posted.
-Industry data cited by FinThrive suggests that insurance discovery tools identify active coverage for more than 40 percent of presumed self-pay patients at some facilities, with retroactive Medicaid accounting for around 5 percent of uninsured patients.
+A prior self-pay or bad-debt account had Medicaid coverage at the time of service that was never captured.
+Post-service Medicaid discovery tools, including Infinx and ZOLL, monitor patient accounts continuously and flag retroactive Medicaid approvals as they post.
+Data cited by FinThrive suggests discovery tools find active coverage for more than 40 percent of presumed self-pay patients at some facilities, with retroactive Medicaid accounting for around 5 percent of uninsured patients.

-A claim returned CO-22 and the billing company suspects a secondary policy exists but the patient has not provided the details.
-Insurance discovery can find the secondary plan faster than repeated calls to the patient.
+A claim returned CO-22, the billing company suspects a secondary policy exists, and the patient has not provided the details.
+Discovery can find the secondary plan faster than repeated calls.

-Important limits on insurance discovery: it returns active coverage for the date of service range provided; it cannot return retroactive or future coverage through standard checks.
+Limits worth knowing: discovery returns active coverage for the date-of-service range provided and cannot surface retroactive or future coverage through standard checks.
 It will not reliably find dental-only or vision-only plans.
-And finding a policy does not determine primacy — a separate COB check is still required to establish payer order.
+And finding a policy does not determine primacy, so a separate COB check is still required to establish payer order.

-Vendors like Waystar (which acquired Recondo Technology's eligibility and patient-access capabilities), Infinx, and Inovalon operate insurance discovery networks.
-What distinguishes them is the breadth of the payer network they query, their match rates for patients with incomplete demographic data, and whether their discovery results flow directly into the billing workflow or require manual reentry.
+Vendors like Waystar (which acquired Recondo Technology's eligibility and patient-access capabilities), Infinx, and Inovalon operate discovery networks.
+They differ on the breadth of the payer network they query, match rates for incomplete demographics, and whether results flow into the billing workflow or require manual reentry.

 Where does Medi fit?

-Medi connects eligibility signals, COB context, and insurance discovery leads to the revenue-cycle work that depends on them: claim setup, payer routing, and denial follow-up.
-The Stedi clearinghouse handles the 270/271 EDI transactions; Medi stores the response, surfaces the benefit detail in the claim context, and ties eligibility exceptions to the denial queue when a CO-22, CO-31, CO-32, or CO-177 comes back.
+Medi connects eligibility signals, COB context, and insurance discovery leads to the work that depends on them: claim setup, payer routing, and denial follow-up.
+Stedi handles the 270/271 EDI transactions.
+Medi stores the response, surfaces the benefit detail in the claim context, and ties eligibility exceptions to the denial queue when a CO-22, CO-31, CO-32, or CO-177 comes back.

-For billing companies, the value of this connection is operational.
-An eligibility check that returns as a raw API response and disappears into a log is not useful.
-An eligibility check that surfaces a $1,500 remaining deductible in the claim setup screen, flags a COB mismatch before submission, and ties a CO-31 denial back to the member ID verified at service — that is useful.
+For billing companies, the value is operational.
+An eligibility check that returns as a raw API response and vanishes into a log is not useful.
+An eligibility check that surfaces a $1,500 remaining deductible in the claim setup screen, flags a COB mismatch before submission, and ties a CO-31 denial back to the member ID verified at service is useful.

 Medi does not: